 - Debugging - combination of debugging or knowledge deep dive

 - Mentoring - review of our team's code or tech talk (if senior)

-- Culture/Leadership - 1:1 w/ the hiring manager
+- Culture/Leadership - 1:1 w/ the VP of Engineering

-- Candidate Debrief - candidate provides feedback on interview process + candidate experience
+- Candidate Debrief - candidate provides feedback to their recruiter on interview process + candidate experience

 5. Offer + Reference Check